Community Forestry Program

 Moscow’s community forestry program strives to encourage the preservation, expansion, protection, and proper maintenance of the community forest of the City.
 Its primary goal is to enhance the beauty of the City, stimulating the planting and growing of desirable trees and educating the public about the community forest.
 Moscow’s Community Forestry Ordinance and Arboricultural Specifications and Standards Guide detail the rules and guidelines that help guide Moscow’s program.

 The Moscow Tree Commission is a group of seven individuals from diverse backgrounds who advise the Mayor and City Council regarding the preservation, protection, and management of Moscow’s community forest.
 The Commission also hears appeals from citizens and licensed and certified tree professionals who are aggrieved by the granting or denying of tree permits or license/certification procedures.

 In Moscow, care of trees in the public right-of-way is the responsibility of the adjacent property owner.
 Permits are required to plant or remove trees in the public right-of-way.
-A copy of the Permit Application is available on line.
 Permits are free, but require approval from the Community Forestry Administrator.
-A Tree Selection Guide for Street Tree Planting is also available on line and explains the permit process and proper planting procedures.
+A Tree Selection Guide for Street Tree Planting is also available online and explains the permit process and proper planting procedures.

 There is a street tree planting program that allows property owners in Moscow’s Newest Subdivisions to obtain vouchers that can be used for the purchase of trees to plant in the wide tree lawns adjacent to their properties.
 These tree lawns are wide enough to accommodate large-growing trees and homeowners are encouraged to plant large-growing trees there to continue the tradition established in Moscow’s older neighborhoods like the Fort Russell District.
 Follow the link above to learn more about the process of obtaining your free tree voucher.